haapjari/repository-search-api/README.md

 ## TODO

-- Calculating Code Lines of a Primary Repository.
 - Calculating Code Lines of a Library.
-- Library Parsing.
-    - Library parsing is done with analyzing `go.mod` -files.
 - Dockerfile
     - Unable to Create Post Request from inside the container, getting `x509: certificate signed by unknown authority` error.